Skip to main content

 Autodiscovery Best Practices

-V-Server: V-Server autodiscovery collects data from hypervisors such as VMware, Citrix Xen, libvirt, and oVirt.
+Hypervisor autodiscovery collects data from virtualization platforms such as VMware, Citrix Xen, libvirt, and oVirt.
+This discovers hosts, virtual machines, and initial operating system information.

-Cloud autodiscovery: Brings in virtual machine and storage data from Amazon Web Services, Microsoft Azure, Cloudstack, OpenStack, and numerous other platforms.
+Cloud autodiscovery discovers virtual machines and storage from cloud platforms including Amazon Web Services, Microsoft Azure, Cloudstack, OpenStack, and other providers.

-Blade: Blade server autodiscovery identifies the blade chassis, S blade servers, and their location within the chassis.
-By matching serial numbers to previously discovered data, Device42 builds a comprehensive blade database.
+Blade server autodiscovery identifies blade chassis, blade servers, and their physical locations within the chassis.
+Device42 matches this data to previously discovered devices using serial numbers to build comprehensive blade profiles.

-The latest discovered information on an existing device is always used.
-For example, if there was a manual change to a device stating it has two CPUs, and an autodiscovery job pulls information for this device with three CPUs, the newer discovered data will override the old entry.
+Device42 uses the latest discovered information for existing devices.
+For example, if a device record shows two CPUs and autodiscovery detects three CPUs, the newer discovered data overrides the previous entry.

 Don't be alarmed if one autodiscovery method doesn't provide the level of detail you were expecting.
 As more auto discoveries are run, Device42 constructs a comprehensive device profile by matching data such as the serial number, UUID, and device name collected during subsequent discovery stages.